Somali Armed Forces: Creation of Federal Government

 The Federal Government of Somalia was established in August/September 2012.
 On 6 March 2013, United Nations Security Council Resolution 2093 was passed.
 The resolution lifted the purchase ban on light weapons for a provisional period of one year, but retained restrictions on the procurement of heavy arms such as surface-to-air missiles and artillery.

 On 13 March 2013, Dahir Adan Elmi was appointed Chief of Army at a transfer ceremony in Mogadishu, where he replaced Abdulkadir Sheikh Dini.
 Abdirizak Khalif Elmi was appointed as Elmi's new Deputy Chief of Army.

-In August 2013, Federal Government of Somalia officials and Jubaland regional representatives signed an agreement in Addis Ababa brokered by the Government of Ethiopia, which stipulated that all Jubaland security elements will be integrated into the Somali National Army.
-The Juba Interim Administration would control the regional police.
+In August 2013, Federal Government of Somalia officials and Jubaland regional representatives signed an agreement in Addis Ababa.
+All Jubaland security personnel (principally the Ras Kamboni Brigades) would be integrated into the Somali National Army.
+This did not occur.
+No SNA force was established in the Juba Valley area until July 2015.

-In November 2013, the United Nations Support Office for AMISOM (UNSOA) was directed to support the SNA across South Central Somalia.
-They were to better supply a force of 10,900 Somalis to fight al-Shabaab forces.
-The SNA force would initially be trained by the AMISOM contingents.
-On the passing of specific UN requirements, designated SNA battalions would then participate in joint operations with AMISOM.
-UNSOA's support during the period comprised food supplements, shelter, fuel, water and medical support.
+In November 2013, the United Nations Support Office for AMISOM (UNSOA) was directed to support the SNA.
+They were to better supply a force of 10,900 Somalis to participate in joint operations with AMISOM against al-Shabaab.
+SNA personnel would initially be trained by AMISOM.
+When specific UN requirements were passed, including Human Rights and Due Diligence training, approved SNA personnel would begin to receive food, shelter, fuel, water and medical support.